Home

 The sequences in the cluster are not edited prior to construction of the MSA, so some will be truncated (even if their Sequence Status is "Complete").
 Also, if the alignment score threshold is less than that required for isofunctionality, the sequences in the MSA will be heterofunctional and, therefore, heterogeneous in length.
 Therefore, the Number of Conserved Cys Residues can be expected to be a function of percent conservation, with the most abundant conserved Cys motifs represented at large values of percent conservation and conserved Cys motifs in less abundant sequences/functions represented at lower values of percent conservation.
 Therefore, with the caveat that the sequences in the cluster cannot be expected to be uniform in length, this summary can be used to evaluate sequence and function heterogeneity.

-The Conserved Cys Residues can/should be used together with the MSA, CR, length histograms, and GNDs in identifying isofunctional clusters.
+The Conserved Cys Residues can/should be used together with the MSA, CR, length histograms, and GNDs in identifying isofunctional clusters

 Consensus Cys Residues: A text file ("Consensus residue percentage summary table") is available for download.
 In the MSA (SSN cluster number in column 1), the positions of Cys residues identified at 90%, 80%, 70%, 60%, 50%, 40%, 30%, 20%, and 10% conservation (column 2) are identified in columns 6 and greater.
 The number in column 3 is the number of Cys residues conserved that percent conservation columns 4 and 5 provide the number of IDs in the cluster.
-The canonical Cx3Cx2C is easily identified; additional conserved Cys residues may provide ligands to auxilliary Fe-S centers.
+The canonical Cx3Cx2C is easily identified; additional conserved Cys residues may provide ligands to auxillary Fe-S centers.

 Taxonomy: The Taxonomy button opens a sunburst display similar to that provided by Pfam for its families (https://pfam.xfam.org/).
 Each node in the SSN is displayed as an arc, arranged radially with the superkingdom at the center and species in the outermost ring.
 Clicking on a taxonomic group expands that part of the taxonomic hierarchy.
 Clicking on the center circle will revert the display to the next highest level.
 Buttons are provided to download the IDs (UniProt and UniRefNN) and FASTA files (UniProt and UniRefNN) at the displayed taxonomic level (depending on the number of sequences, a delay may be encountered in downloading the FASTA files).